Taking the Magic Kingdom Ferry (With Resort Boat Service Tips)

 Related: Disney’s Wilderness Lodge Review

 Finally, the last resort boat launch from Magic Kingdom takes us to Disney’s Fort Wilderness Resort and Campground.
+As mentioned, Fort Wilderness shares a resort launch with the Wilderness Lodge at Magic Kingdom.

 We did this a few years back, and there was a lot of confusion from cast members about where we were going.
 So we ended up in the wrong place.